component/history/Readme.md

 ### History#back()

   Cycle backwards through history, returning a value added by `.add()`.
-  When the end of history is reached `undefined` is returned.

 ### History#back()

   Cycle forwards through history, returning a value added by `.add()`.
-  When the end of history is reached `undefined` is returned.

 ### History#max(n)